cerplot/luigi/doc/index.rst

 ..
-Luigi documentation master file, created by sphinx-quickstart on Sat Feb  8 00:56:43 2014.
+Trun documentation master file, created by sphinx-quickstart on Sat Feb  8 00:56:43 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.